simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - CM-8(2)
      - Information System Component Inventory (Control Enhancement)
      - Configuration Management
-     - To the extent possible, puppet tracks clients that are within it's control.
+     - To the extent possible, puppet tracks clients that are within its control.
 It's not meant to be a true inventory mechanism.
    * - CM-8(3)
      - Information System Component Inventory (Control Enhancement)
      - Configuration Management